 One thing I enjoy doing when restoring animatronic figures is making multi-view drawings of every measurement I take for archival purposes.
 Before I apply cosmetics to a mechanism, I take the opportunity to intensely measure each and every single part and assembly of a character.

 It is great practice to keep measuring and drawing skills sharp, but it also allows me to build a reference manual for these figures.
-Yes, you could build a 1:1 character of the original with every single drawing I've made.
+You could build a 1:1 character of the original with every single drawing I've made.

-Here I just want to showcase this extra bit of behind-the-scenes work that I do a part of restoration that can easily be overlooked.
+Here, I just wanted to showcase this extra bit of behind-the-scenes work that I do, on top of the actual restoration that can easily be overlooked.

 Rolfe and Earl

-These take a lot of time to do, between measuring thoroughly, drawing the actual isometrics and multi-views by hand, organizing them, and eventually making 3D models and proper engineering drawings off of them.
-Dimensions are censored because of this.
+Dimensions are censored due to the fact that hand drafting takes a lot of time.
+Between measuring thoroughly, hand-drawing isometrics and multi-views, organizing them, and eventually making 3D models and proper engineering drawings off of them, this process takes a lot of dedication to finish.